-If the position is in a classification which is assigned to pay ranges eight (8) through twelve (12) or twenty-eight (28) or higher, the job shall be awarded to an eligible bargaining unit employee on the basis of qualifications, experience, education and active disciplinary record.
+If the position is in a classification which is assigned to pay ranges eight (8) through twelve (12) or twenty-eight (28) or higher (including pay ranges CO and SGT), the job shall be awarded to an eligible bargaining unit employee on the basis of qualifications, experience, education and active disciplinary record.
 For purposes of this Article, disciplinary record shall not include oral or written reprimands.
 When these factors are substantially equal State seniority shall be the determining factor.